edgedb/edgedb/docs/guides/tutorials/trpc.rst

 Define the tRPC Router
 -----------------------

-Here’s how to define a simple tRPC query that interacts with **EdgeDB**:
+Here's how to define a simple tRPC query that interacts with **EdgeDB**:

 .. code-block:: typescript
    :caption: server/routers/_app.ts